mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * to extract code from a function or method into a new function or method
   * select lines of code
-  * click light blub icon
+  * click light bulb icon
   * select one of
     * "Extract to inner function"
     * "Extract to function in module scope"